-Johnny Galecki Lights Up Instagram With Big Bang Clip, Sees 3/4 Million Views Overnight
+Johnny Galecki Lights Up Instagram With ‘Big Bang’ Clip, Sees 750K Views Overnight As Of This Writing

-Johnny Galecki, best known for his role as Leonard Hofstadter in The Big Bang Theory posted a video on Instagram containing a brief clip from the final moments of the show’s Season 12 finale, scoring over 750,000 views (and counting) in just 15 hours.
+Johnny Galecki, best known for his role as Leonard Hofstadter in The Big Bang Theory, posted a video on Instagram containing a brief clip from the final moments of the show’s Season 12 finale, scoring over 750,000 views — and counting — in just 15 hours.
 The actor thanked the Television Academy for posting some emotional moments from the cast and crew at the recent Emmy Awards.

 Fans of the show also found the clip moving, sharing their sentiment in the comments section.
-One user, lezbigayforever even shed a few tears.
+One user, lezbigayforever, even shed a few tears.

 “I’m crying all over again.
 I loved this show [with] every fiber of my being”.